 This test plan assesses the performance of DUT detection of LMR downlink transmissions separately from LMR uplink transmissions.
-While some DUTs implement policies that ensure the DUTs avoid operation on one frequency based on the detection of a paired transmission on a different, paired frequency, it is assumed throughout this test plan (with the exception of the

-Section 6 test procedure) that frequency assignment data of this nature are not generally available.
-Such a capability is predicated on routine DUT access to data abstracted from the government master file (GMF), the Federal government's list of frequency assignments.
+While some DUTs implement policies that ensure the DUTs avoid operation on one frequency based on the detection of a paired transmission on a different, paired frequency, it is assumed throughout this test plan (with the exception of the Section 6 test procedure) that frequency assignment data of this nature are not generally available.
+Such a capability is predicated on routine DUT access to data abstracted from the Government Master File (GMF), the federal government's list of frequency assignments.
 Access to the GMF is outside the scope of this test plan.

 The Telecommunications Industry Association has documented interference protection criteria for LMRs in TIA TSB-88.1-C. TSB-88.1-C catalogs the delivered audio quality (DAQ) for a variety of LMR modulation and vocoder combinations including the Project 25 configuration considered in this test plan.
-It indicates that a given carrier-to-noise (C/N) ratio will provide a perceived audio quality and intelligibility that meets public safety requirements.
-This corresponds to a DAQ of 3.4, which is present when a Project 25 LMR has a mean bit error rate (BER) of 2% and a C/N of approximately 18 dB in a noise limited mobile environment.
+It indicates that a given carrier to noise (C/N) ratio will provide a perceived audio quality and intelligibility which meets public safety requirements.
+This corresponds to a DAQ of 3.4 which is present when a Project 25 LMR has a mean bit error rate (BER) of 2% and a C/N of approximately 18 dB in a noise-limited mobile environment.
 The 2% BER value is defined in TSB-88.1-C as a pass/fail threshold for system acceptance testing when a DAQ of 3.4 is stipulated.
 Under this condition, test locations where BER values are just below the 2% threshold represent the edge of coverage.
-This test plan uses this criterion throughout, since these locations are the most susceptible to interference.
+This plan used this 2% BER criterion throughout to establish the operating range of the LMR system in the presence of actual environmental factors such as man-made noise.